pketh/new-file-here/README.md

 # New File Here

-'New File Here' is a miniapp that lives your Finder toolbar and simply creates a new file `untitled.md` in the current folder when clicked.
+'New File Here' is a miniapp that lives your Finder toolbar and simply creates a new file `untitled` in the current folder when clicked.

-It's the button on the left:
+It's the `+` button on the left:

 ![screenshot](screenshot.png)